ann-dvlpr/AppLauncher/README.md

 - History is allowed
 - ~~Rootless~~ (soon)

-# Why AppLaunch was created?
+# Why AppLauncher was created?
 I love CLIs, Terminals and, I am now using Termux as my launcher.
 I didnt liked the GUI to start apps (App i used for that is SmartDock) so...
 I did my own launcher.

 # FAQs